 Q: HOW MANY PEOPLE FIT IN A BALLOON?

 A: Some hot air balloons can hold up to 30 passengers.
-Here at Sky Drifters we have chosen to keep the experience personal and limit the size of our balloons to a maximum of four to five passengers.
+Here at Sky Drifters we have chosen to keep the experience personal and limit the size of our balloons to a maximum of four to eight passengers.
 Hot air balloons vary in both envelope and basket sizes.
 Contact the ride company you plan to ride with for questions regarding the number of passengers you will be flying with.

 Q: WHAT WILL A PASSENGER SEE DURING A PLEASURE OR ROMANTIC FLIGHT?